M-bilal123/Advanced-Object-Counting-and-Classification-with-YOLOv8-and-ESRGAN-NHA/README.md

 # Advanced-Object-Counting-and-Classification-with-YOLOv8-and-ESRGAN-NHA
-Smart traffic monitoring on highways  Entry/exit analytics for toll booths  Infrastructure planning and traffic policy design  Surveillance enhancement with high-resolution classification.
+Smart traffic monitoring on highways  Entry/exit analytics for toll booths  Infrastructure planning and traffic policy design  Surveillance enhancement with high-resolution classification
-# 🚧 Smart Traffic Analytics System for NHA (National Highway Authority)

 This is a project I worked on for **National Highway Authority (NHA)** to monitor vehicles on highways using deep learning and computer vision.